-The decades since then have showed that it indeed has.
+The decades since then have shown that it indeed has.

 Mr. Armstrong pinned the blame not on the U.S. military, nor even President Kennedy, but on the American people!
-He wrote in the October 1961 Plain Truth that “unless or until the United States as a whole repents and returns to what has become a hollow slogan on its dollars: ‘In God we trust,’ the United States of America has won its last war!
+He wrote in the October 1961 Plain Truth, “Unless or until the United States as a whole repents and returns to what has become a hollow slogan on its dollars: ‘In God we trust,’ the United States of America has won its last war!

 “I said that when we failed to win in Korea! … I say it again, now that the United States government endorsed this Cuban fiasco—its president gave the ‘go ahead’—and God, the God America has deserted, gave it its most humiliating defeat!
 What does the Cuban debacle mean?

 “It means, Mr. and Mrs. United States, that the handwriting is on your wall!”